NITCbase/nitcbase.github.io/docs/Roadmap/Stage11.md

 </details>

 Lastly, in the [Block Access Layer](../Design/Block%20Access%20Layer.md), we update the `insert()` method to insert the new record into any existing indexes of the relation using `BPlusTree::bPlusInsert()`.
 The `deleteRelation()` method is updated to free up any indexes associated with the relation by calling `BPlusTree::bPlusDestroy()`.
+You have already implemented a major part of both of the above functions.
+The only modification required to the above functions is the part corresponding to B+ trees.

 <details>
 <summary>BlockAccess/BlockAccess.cpp</summary>